 - Breast cancer is diagnosed based on the presence or absence of three receptors, which are drivers for the development and growth of breast cancer.
-These include: estrogen, progesterone and HER2‐neu.
-Triple negative breast cancer is diagnosed when a woman’s pathology report indicates a negative result for all three of the common receptors.
+These include estrogen receptor, progesterone receptor and HER2‐neu.
+Triple negative breast cancer is diagnosed when a woman’s pathology report indicates a negative result for all three.

 - About 10-20% of breast cancers are found to be triple negative.

 - TNBC occurs most frequently in women ages 40-50 (younger than the average age of diagnosis across other forms of the disease), African American women and Hispanic women, and those with BRCA1 mutations.